rsvim/rfc/3-EventLoop.md

 ### Interrupt/Abort a Running Task

-For example, reading/writing a big file that takes minutes or even hours (it can be dangerous because interrupting the read/write operation without correctly open/close a file can damage filesystem on storage device).
+For example, when reading/writing a super big file, it can take minutes or even hours.
+It's dangerous if the read/write operation is interrupted without correctly open/close the filedescriptor, which damage the filesystem on storage device.

 For such case, we have below choices: